DG

 About Dollar General Corporation

 Part of the consumer defensive sector, Dollar General Corporation (DG) is listed under Discount Stores.
-The $24.20B market capitalization puts DG squarely in large-cap range for its industry.
+The company carries a $28.05B market cap, placing it firmly in the large-cap category.
 It offers consumable products, including paper towels, bath tissues, paper dinnerware, trash and storage bags, disinfectants, and laundry products; packaged food, such as cereals, pasta, canned soups, canned meats, fruits and vegetables, condiments, spices, sugar, and flour; and perishables, including milk, eggs, bread, refrigerated and frozen food, beer, wine, and produce; candy, cookies, crackers, salty snacks, and carbonated beverages; over-the-counter medicines and personal care products including soap, body wash, shampoo, cosmetics, dental hygiene and foot care products; pet supplies and pet food; and tobacco products.

 Key stats